 Mohammed Kayes isa 15-year-old boy who narrated that both his parents were shot dead by the Myanmar military.
-He also received bullet shot but manged to escape with severe injuries.
+He also received bullet shot but managed to escape with severe injuries.

+National Human Rights Commission Bangladesh expresses its disappointment with the continued and on-going extreme violations of human rights of Rohingya by Myanmar Army and Security Forces.
+We strongly condemn this arbitrary and indiscriminate killing of Rohingya including children and women and raping the of Rohingya ladies.
+We urge the OIC and ASEAN member states and UN organs to consider referring the matter to the International Court of Justice or International Criminal Court, as it deems fit, through appropriate channels for a durable and sustainable solutions of Rohingya crisis.

 Ladies and Gentlemen,

 We observed that most of these refugees, particularly, women and children were traumatized.
 They were traumatized to the extent that they had gone emotionless.
 They were more concerned about safety rather than food.
 In fact, some of the Rohingya refugees showed desperate attempt of knowing the religious leaning of persons helping them.
 They felt more comfortable, relaxed and assured while finding many of the social workers and members of the host community were Muslims.
-They seemed to be valuing the social protection that Bangladesh is offering tothem, e.g. religion, racial and linguistic features.
+They seemed to be valuing the social protection that Bangladesh is offering to them.
 This, in my opinion, is a clear indication of the impact of racial discrimination.
 The extent of discrimination was so high that there is a general sense of fear prevailing among Rohingya community for persons/community who do not share common religious sentiments.

-As per the Kofi Annan report only approximately 4,000 Muslims have been recognized as citizens or naturalized citizens – out of a population of around one million stateless Muslims in Myanmar.
-The citizenship law in Myanmar is crafted in a manner that systematically exclude the Rohingya.
-The Annan report finds that despite the cumbersome process in obtaining the citizenship, there are no actual benefits attached to it.
-I quote ‘Trust is also undermined by the lack of tangible beneﬁts for those who successfully go through the process, (the process to obtain citizenship)as veriﬁed Muslim citizens continue to face travel restrictions and other forms of discrimination” unquote.
-Further, the Rohingyas were excluded from voting during the 2012 elections held in Myanmar.

-If one were to analyze the definition per ICERD (International Convention on the Elimination of All Forms of Racial Discrimination), the term "racial discrimination" means any distinction, exclusion, restriction or preference based on race, color, descent, or national or ethnic origin which has the purpose or effect of nullifying or impairing the recognition, enjoyment or exercise, on an equal footing, of human rights and fundamental freedoms in the political, economic, social, cultural or any other field of public life , it is clear that Rohingya were severely subject to racial discrimination.
+If one were to analyze the International Convention on the Elimination of All Forms of Racial Discrimination, the term "racial discrimination" means any distinction, exclusion, restriction or preference based on race, color, descent, or national or ethnic origin which has the purpose or effect of nullifying or impairing the recognition, enjoyment or exercise, on an equal footing, of human rights and fundamental freedoms in the political, economic, social, cultural or any other field of public life , it is clear that Rohingya were severely subject to racial discrimination.
 It is also to be noted that Myanmar is not a party to ICERD.

-The Anan report not once used the words hate speech or racial discrimination to explain the plight of Rohingya.
-But interestingly it carries a recommendation which talks of preventing same.
-And I quote “Religious leaders – Buddhist, Muslim, Christian and others – should actively support the Government’s agenda to combat hate speech and racial/religious discrimination.
-When acts of violence are committed by members of one ethnic/religious group, their religious leaders should promptly and publicly denounce such actions” unquote.

 In the interest of time let me try to use the rest of my time to explore solutions and provide an update of the Commission’s intervention in pursuit of protecting the rights of Rohingya.

 To prevent further escalation of the crisis and in the greater interest of human rights, the National Human Rights Commission, Bangladesh has sent out a call for action to many international, regional and local entities which directly and indirectly has a stake in this crisis, including the UN agencies, AICHR, OIC and diplomatic missions operating in Dhaka.
+The Commission appreciates the role of OIC Contact Group on Myanmar adopts plan of action on the persecutions of Rohingya.

 The call for action has proposed a four-principledformula;'Triple I + P'; which stands for;